spinningtopsofdoom/ClojureWest2016/clojure_west/equality/01-equality.md

 !SLIDE

-## We still get 10x performance boost for maps don't share any structure
+## We still get 10x performance boost for maps that don't share any structure

 - Current comparison has overhead due to Clojure abstractions (sequences and lookup)
 - CHAMP comparison is only comparing two arrays